kudelskisecurity/oramfs/README.md

 # Example with remote storage

 In this example, we go through the setup of an ORAM that transparently synchronizes data to a remote FTP server.
+Of course, one could use any other remote storage (SSH server, Google Drive, etc.).
+Anything that can be mounted as a local directory.

 We assume that an `rclone` remote has already been configured for an FTP server you have access to, using `rclone config`.
 The `rclone` config file should have an entry for that remote, similar to: